Inpatient Drug and Alcohol Medical Detox Centre in Scotland, UK

 Our Detox Specialists

-Castle Craig’s team of dedicated detox specialists have extensive training in drug and alcohol detoxification and are committed to guiding you through each step of the process.
+Castle Craig’s team of dedicated detox specialists has extensive training in drug and alcohol detoxification and is committed to guiding you through each step of the process.
 They understand the challenges that can occur during detox and are prepared with various techniques aimed at making your experience as comfortable as possible.
 Our team’s compassionate approach helps to ensure that you never feel alone or overwhelmed during this critical period.

 Our therapists and medical professionals are highly qualified and experienced in substance misuse treatment.
 They are experienced in a wide range of therapies and many are registered with BACP or COSCA or have other qualifications in psychotherapy and/or mental health.
 Many have recovered from addiction themselves.
 Medical treatment at Castle Craig is overseen by our medical director Dr Peter McCann, MBBS, MSc, MRCPsych.